TimpaniUmbra/TimpaniUmbraWebsite/content/Final Fantasy XIV/Raiding.md

-[!info] Heads Up!
+>[!info] Heads Up!

-Currently on hiatus from raiding: Turns out burnout is a bitch.
+>Currently on hiatus from raiding; turns out burnout is a bitch.
 I may occasionally dip into PF or something, but for now I'm primarily chilling in FFXIV.
 ## Savage
 #### Abyssos:
 - P5S - P7S: Forgot when I cleared, as they were in PF